How to Raise Your DUPR Rating: A Tactical Guide

 Myth: "I need to win every game to improve"

 Reality: Not at all.
-Competitive losses against higher-rated players can actually raise your rating.
-What hurts is underperforming expectations — losing badly to weaker opponents or getting blown out by peers.
+Losing to games with higher ratings than yours is actually beneficial to your rating.
+What hurts is underperforming expectations — getting blown out by lower rated opponents or by peers.

 Myth: "My rating is stuck — the algorithm is broken"

-If you feel your rating is wrong, the answer is more matches against stronger opponents, not complaints about the algorithm.
+If you believe that your rating is incorrect then the solution is to play more games against higher rated opponents, not to complain about the algorithm.

 Quick Skill Wins (The Actual Pickleball Part)

-All the tactical strategy in the world won't help if you're not actually improving.
-Here are the highest-leverage skills at each level:
+None of the tactical strategies will matter if you’re not improving.
+Here are the most impactful skills at each level:

 For 3.0-3.5 Players